-- Zhongwen Bu Mafan 1, by Terry Waltz, Squid for Brains, 2014 - Zhēn Bàng!
-Level 1, Units 1-4 EMC Publishing LLC - Integrated Chinese, Level 1 Part 1, 4th Edition | Cheng & Tsui reading, listening, and writing.
-This course will follow roughly Lessons 6-13 on Integrated Chinese Level 1 (Parts 1 and 2) and cover topics including, but not limited to, making appointments, studying Chinese, school life, shopping, transportation, weather, dining, and directions.
-In addition to colloquial Mandarin, students are exposed to more formal written language with stories and songs.
-While advancing in reading and creative writing, students in Chinese 2 dive deeper into culture comparisons and 21st century world citizenship through group projects and comic/drama production.
+The Chinese program provides the students opportunities to incorporate communication, collaboration, and technology skills in learning China's language and its rich culture.
+Chinese 2 starts with an expansion of vocabulary and sentence structures built on top of Chinese 1 (or equivalent) content through dialogue creation, reading, listening, and writing.
+This course will follow roughly Lessons 9-16 on Integrated Chinese Level 1 (Parts 1 and 2) and cover topics including, but not limited to, shopping, transportation, weather, dining, directions, etc. In addition to colloquial Mandarin, students are exposed to more formal written language with stories and songs.
+While advancing in reading and creative writing, students in Chinese 2 dive deeper into cultural comparisons and 21st century world citizenship through group projects and comic/drama production.